 Nevertheless, the psychological pressure to grow the trading account too quickly and generate enough income to keep up with the Jones’ (i.e. making up the opportunity cost of a traditional job) may be too much to overcome for traders in high-income countries.
 One solution to mitigate this pressure would be to move to an area or country with a lower cost of living or trade part-time in the beginning stages until the trading income exceeds the foregone income of a secure job.

 The paradox that most futures traders are from higher-income countries suggests that either the perceived lack of capital is the highest hurdle to overcome or that trading is viewed as a form of gambling rather than a business in certain cultures.
-Various funding schemes for remote “proprietary” trading opportunities could close the gap here as the Internet opened the door to recruiting and training global trading talent.
+Various funding schemes for remote prop trading opportunities are closing the gap here as the Internet opened the door to recruiting global trading talent and providing the necessary trading capital.

 One of the greatest things about trading is that you don’t need a university degree or any sort of formal education to become a trader.
 Furthermore, technology advancements and omnipresent high-speed Internet access have further broken down the barriers to accessing global stock and futures markets from anywhere in the world.

-The opportunity to make a living day trading stocks or futures significantly outweighs the associated risk in Southern, Central and Eastern Europe, Central and South America, large parts of Asia, and all of Africa.
+The opportunity to make a living day trading futures, FX and/or stocks significantly outweighs the associated risk in Southern, Central and Eastern Europe, Central and South America, large parts of Asia, and all of Africa.

-Chasing salaries in cities like London, New York, or Moscow is not necessarily the best way to create wealth.
+Chasing salaries and a career in cities like London, New York, or Moscow is not necessarily the best way to create wealth.
 Understanding risk and reward is.

 Learn how to calculate your personal NPV based on your own data and assumptions as part of your trading business plan here.